Harmonic Knots

-We also study some infinite families of harmonic knots for $a\ge 5.$ \pn In section {\bf \ref{cf}} we recall the Conway notation for two-bridge knots, and the computation of their Schubert fractions with continued fractions.
-We observe that the knots $ \H (4,b,c)$ are two-bridge knots, and their Schubert fractions are given by continued fractions of the form $[\pm 1,\pm 2, \ldots, \pm 1, \pm 2].$ We show results on these continued fraction expansions.
-In section {\bf \ref{harmonic}} we compute the Schubert fractions of the harmonic knots $ H(4,b,c)$.
-We deduce the classification of these knots: \pn {\bf Theorem \ref{h4bc}.} {\em Let $b$ and $c$ be relatively prime odd integers, and let $K= \H(4,b,c).$ There is a unique pair $(b',c')$ such that (up to mirroring)
+We also study some infinite families of harmonic knots for $a\ge 5.$ \pn In section {\bf \ref{cf}} we recall the Conway notation for two-bridge knots, and the computation of their Schubert fractions.
+The knots $ \H (4,b,c)$ are two-bridge knots, and their Schubert fractions are given by continued fractions of the form $[\pm 1,\pm 2, \ldots, \pm 1, \pm 2].$ In section {\bf \ref{harmonic}} we compute the Schubert fractions of the knots $\H(4,b,c),$ and we deduce their classification. \pn {\bf Theorem \ref{h4bc}.} {\em Let $b$ and $c$ be relatively prime odd integers, and let $K= \H(4,b,c).$ There is a unique pair $(b',c')$ such that (up to mirroring)